 Put him in a quiet, small spot such as in his kennel cage if he’s happy with that.
 Or try the bathroom or smaller bedroom.
 Give him his bed, toys and plenty of water and he’ll be fine.
 Leave a small light on.

 2. Having a party?
 Secure the door

-Many dogs use the excuse of people coming and going to dash out and run off.
-During a party or get-together you might not even notice that your Morkie has taken off until much later.
+Many dogs use the excuse of people coming and going to dash out and run away.
+During a party or get-together, you might not even notice that your Morkie has taken off until much later.
 So again, secure him in a comfortable spot and designate one family member to be on “Watch Dog” duty.

 3. Be careful with food and drink

 Well-meaning (or annoying!) friends and relatives might think your

 4. Insect repellant and sunblock don’t mix with Morkies

 Your dog can be attracted by the nice scents of sun blocks especially but these are dangerous for him to ingest.

 And they’re not to be used on your dog – look for an animal-specific version instead.
 Insect repellants containing DEET have been linked to neurological problems and small dogs because of their size, are especially vulnerable.

 5. Don’t forget plenty of I.D. on your dog